PickNikRobotics/generate_parameter_library/README.md

 You then need call the `generate_param_struct_header` function with the following arguments:
 ```
+TARGET # target that depends on generated struct
 OUT_DIR # output directory for generated struct
 YAML_FILE # path to yaml file
 YAML_TARGET # root name in yaml file to parse, e.g. joint_trajectory_controller